lh3/minigraph/README.md

 paste *.bed | ./k8 misc/mgutils.js merge -s <(./agc listset MHC-61.agc) - | gzip > MHC-61.sv.bed.gz
 ./k8 misc/mgutils-es6.js merge2vcf -r0 MHC-61.sv.bed.gz > MHC-61.sv.vcf
 ```

+In this example, the GRCh38 haplotype is named "MHC-00GRCh38" in the AGC
+archive and is taken as the reference.
+The awk command line generates a command
+line that retrieves each haplotype on the fly and feeds it to minigraph.
+`misc/mgutils.js merge` combines per-sample calls and generates a merged BED
+file.
+The final `misc/mgutils-es6.js merge2vcf` derives a VCF file.
+This script
+requires the latest k8 JavaScript runtime.

 ### <a name="prebuilt"></a>Prebuilt graphs